wiggitywhitney/vibe_practice/docs/journal/JOURNAL_INSTRUCTIONS.md

 - Follow EXACTLY the same structure as previous entries, with one exception: always include the Technical Decisions section even if previous entries don't have it
 - Be placed at the TOP of docs/journal/engineering-journal.md (create file if it doesn't exist)
 - Replace any existing entry for today while preserving all other entries
+- Use natural, human-like language instead of technical jargon throughout the entire entry

 REQUIRED SECTION HEADERS (use these EXACT headers):
 ## [Use today's date in YYYY-MM-DD format]